-The Loquat fruit is yellow to orange to reddish tinged orange and grows in clusters with shape ranging from round to oval to pear shaped.
+The Loquat fruit is yellow to orange to reddish tinged orange and grows in clusters with a shape ranging from round to oval to pear-shaped.
 It is mildly sweet and tart in taste.
-The thin fuzzy skin can be peeled off in a ripe fruit, The seeds are comparatively large for the fruit size.
+The thin fuzzy skin can be peeled off in ripe fruit, The seeds are comparatively large for the fruit size.

 Loquat fruit is eaten fresh.
 Pies and tarts are made from slightly immature fruits.
 Jam, jelly, chutney and sauce are also prepared from it.
 A light wine is produced from it and in Japan, an alcoholic beverage called "sake" is made from its seeds.

 If kept in the refrigerator loquat stays good for up to 2 weeks.